-79 Lyttelton Times, 15 Dec.
+80 Lyttelton Times, 15 Dec.
 1888, p.
-2; The exact date when Frederick Walter Williams and family moved into the cottage is not certain. and a large orchard.80 After the bush was exhausted in circa 1877, the land was stocked with sheep.81 In total, the partnership had 2,038 acres.
-Saxton continued sheep farming on the property and bought Williams out when the partnership was dissolved in August 1881.82 After Frederick Walter Williams moved to Christchurch in 1882, Henry and Mary Ann Hayward and their family lived in Sawmill Cottage (and three of their children were born there).
-Henry Hayward worked for Saxton on his farm and in his orchard.
-In circa 1898, the Saxton family left Robinsons Bay and the land was subdivided into 19 lots and auctioned.
-John and Christopher Thacker bought the greater portion of that land including the mill site and cottage but in 1910 that area was sold to Frederick Wynn Williams and Arthur Williams (sons of Frederick Walter Williams, the earlier mill owner).
-Henry Hayward moved into a different house nearby and Frederick Wynn Williams and his family moved into mill cottage, starting another chapter for the Williams family residing in Sawmill Cottage.
-It is likely around this time that the separate building at the rear was extended to join the leanto portion of the original cottage.
-Frederick Wynn Williams' wife, Mary Jane, died in 1930, but Frederick and at least some offspring remained in the cottage.87 After Frederick Wynn Williams death in 1946, some adult sons remained there, with a sister visiting once a week to clean and cook for her brothers.88 Frederick James Williams died at Robinsons Bay in August 1966, but his brother Orville remained living at the cottage for another twenty years until his death in 1986.89 The Williams family had the longest association with the place - first in circa 1860s through until 1882, and then more generations living there for 76 years from 1910 until 1986.
-In 1986 the 80 Ogilvie, 2007, p.
+2; The exact date when Frederick Walter Williams and family moved into the cottage is not certain. and a large orchard.81 After the bush was exhausted in circa 1877, the land was stocked with sheep.82 In total, the partnership had 2,038 acres.
+Saxton continued sheep farming on the property and bought Williams out when the partnership was dissolved in August 1881.83 After Frederick Walter Williams moved to Christchurch in 1882, Henry and Mary Ann Hayward and their family lived in Sawmill Cottage (and three of their children were born there).84 Henry Hayward worked for Saxton on his farm and in his orchard.85 In circa 1898, the Saxton family left Robinsons Bay and the land was subdivided into 19 lots and auctioned.86 John and Christopher Thacker bought the greater portion of that land including the mill site and cottage but in 1910 that area was sold to Frederick Wynn Williams and Arthur Williams (sons of Frederick Walter Williams, the earlier mill owner).
+Henry Hayward moved into a different house nearby and Frederick Wynn Williams, wife Mary Jane and eight offspring moved into mill cottage, starting another chapter for the Williams family residing in Sawmill Cottage.87To create more bedroom space for the Williams children, at least one of the attic rooms was divided into even smaller spaces.88 It is likely around this time that the separate building at the rear was extended to join the lean-to portion of the original cottage.
+Frederick Wynn Williams' wife, Mary Jane, died in 1930, but Frederick and three of his bachelor sons - Frederick James, Percival Leslie and Orville Henry Tosswill - remained in the cottage.89 The Thackers had retained a mortgage on the property, and after Frederick Wynn Williams death in 1946, the cottage and farm were held by the New Zealand Insurance Company until the three sons were able to purchase it back again on a somewhat smaller title.90 Their sister, Daphne, visited once a week to clean and cook for her brothers, and 81 Ogilvie, 2007, p.
 170.

-81 Lyttelton Times, 15 Dec.
+82 Lyttelton Times, 15 Dec.
 1888, p.
 2; Akaroa Mail and Banks Peninsula Advertiser, 21 May 1937, p.
-4. 82 Akaroa Mail and Banks Peninsula Advertiser, 7 Oct.
+4. 83 Akaroa Mail and Banks Peninsula Advertiser, 7 Oct.
 1881, p.
 3.